Praize/WebBasedJobRunner/README.md

 ![Screenshot-screenshoot-number-one](https://github.com/user-attachments/assets/e29edcec-162c-4ef1-885e-73f63af14935)

 ## task 2
 This task is complete.
-I created a a helper class / function that is called <i>runBackgroundJob</i> , it executes in the background.
-Use the below command to test.\
+I created a helper class / function that is called <i>runBackgroundJob</i> , it executes in the background.
+Use the below command to test\

 php artisan background:job "App\Jobs\TestJob" "performTask" '{"param1":"value1", "param2":"value2"}' 3

 ## task 3 error handling etc

-I create a separate log file using Laravels "log::channel" it successfully logs the error on the  background_jobs_errors\
+I create a separate log file using Laravels "log::channel" it successfully logs the error on the  background_jobs_errors.log\
 The check is being done.
 Logs status and timestamped.
 ![Screenshot-jobstarted-maxattempts-hit](https://github.com/user-attachments/assets/c571fad3-b0cd-417e-b6da-126141fde372)